 In the event of an unresolved issue parents/carers are advised to contact the Headteacher.
-Should anyone feel that the matter has still not been resolved satisfactorily, the issue should be taken through the general governing body complaints procedure (see separate Complaints Procedure Policy).
+Should anyone feel that the matter has still not been resolved satisfactorily, the issue should be taken through the Governing Body's complaints procedure (see separate Complaints Procedure Policy).
 The Local Authority's SEND information & advice service is also available to offer advice.